 The Ambulatory Care Drug Database System

-• The Ambulatory Care Drug Database (ACDD) was updated to reflect drugs in the database as of the 2015 survey year.
-It is important to note that the drug database as well as the Multum classification can change over time.
+• The Ambulatory Care Drug Database (ACDD) was recently updated to reflect drugs in the database as of the 2022 survey year.
+It is important to note that the drug database as well as the Multum classification could change over time.
 For the database, this can occur when a drug that was not previously assigned a code by the Multum classification is added to that classification and its DRUGID value in the ACDD is then changed to reflect the new Multum designation.
 Also, Multum can change its therapeutic category classification.
 For example, a drug that was assigned to only a second-level therapeutic category in one year may now be assigned to a new third-level category.
 The ACDD continues to undergo general housekeeping to remove duplicate listings, correct misspellings, etc. Results from searches in the current version of the database will reflect the information used to process the current year of survey data.
 If a data user is looking for drugs over time, it is important to also check that drug’s identifying information as well as Multum’s therapeutic category structure in the public use file documentation for the earlier years, in order to ensure that the correct codes are being selected.

 • Please note that the primary purpose of this system is to facilitate the identification of drug codes used in NAMCS and NHAMCS by data users.
 These codes can then be used in the analysis of survey data.
 The query system is NOT intended to provide quick estimates of drug utilization because drugs can appear on the database in different ways, and, unless one takes this into account, estimates may be based on incomplete information.
 Furthermore, estimates shown may not be statistically reliable.
 They are presented to help researchers assess the relative frequency of the drug’s occurrence when deciding about the feasibility of studying it and to help data users verify that they are getting correct results when running the data themselves.
 More information on the purpose and use of the Ambulatory Care Drug Database is available here.